-The sudden demise of Dr. John Stanley in a foreign country plunged the Adventist and corporate world in deep shock, sadness and sorrow.
+The sudden demise of Dr John Stanley in a foreign country plunged the Adventist and corporate world in deep shock, sadness and sorrow.
 Truly a stalwart, a jewel and a great giant has fallen in Israel while on duty for the Master.
 His many years of service to the Adventist Church, before he parted ways, was marked by distinction in various areas.
 His financial prudence, his penchant for management by systems, developing clearly defined roles for treasury personnel, financial evaluation of units at regular intervals, timely and appropriate corrective measures, rewarding the diligent, enforcing strict budgetary controls, disseminating information and interacting with treasury personnel through a periodic treasury journal, are a few of the several initiatives he has pursued to bring efficiency in treasury functioning.
 But his contribution to developing models of self-reliance stand out.
 It began in 1988 during Division Treasurers Council held in Aurangabad, which focused on the theme “Towards a Self-reliant Church.”
 This focus was continued in the Division Treasurers Council in 2004.
 The Southern Asia Division is particularly grateful to him for helping it develop a document “Target 2015: A Self-reliant Church in Southern Asia.”
 He presented it in three sessions during the Division Treasurers Council in 2009.
 It also included a model for self-reliance which is still being pursued.
 This document, which was approved by the Division Committee, became a reference point to achieve the goal.
 He always responded gladly to the calls for presenting professional papers during the division treasurers councils.
 His association and interaction with the treasurers was deeply satisfying.
 He had been a personal friend to me and the family for more than three decades.
 His friendship has touched many lives.
 His good Samaritan deeds brought cheer to many in dire need.
 He visited us at our home in Narsapur on November 25, 2018, ultimately fulfilling a long-pending promise.
-In hindsight, we are fortunate that he was able to make it that day.
+In hindsight we are fortunate that he was able to make it that day.
 Now those memories remain until the dawn.
 It is a great loss and he will be missed immensely.
-May the blessed hope comfort the bereaved family but all of us as we cope with this loss.
+May the blessed hope not all comfort the bereaved family but all of us as we cope with this loss.

 By Rajee Mathew

 Truly a man of discipline has left us.
 I personally will miss him.
-His firm advice to me was to carry on the fight against corruption.
+His firm advise to me was to carry on the fight against corruption.
 His last email to me was his prayer “I support your intent and objective and wish you God’s blessings in your chosen way to support the church”.
 He was dear to my father-in-law, and if he was in Pondicherry, his stay with us was always memorable.
 My family and I will miss him.

 By Subhakar Prasad

-Our heartfelt felt condolences to the family of Dr. John Stanley.
+Our deeply felt condolences to the family of Dr. John Stanley.
 May they be comforted by the Holy Spirit.
 Dr. Stanley’s untimely demise will remain an unfilled vacuum in the Southern Asia Division.
 We’ll miss him.

 By Purnima Mead